openstack/nova/doc/source/admin/configuration/schedulers.rst

 <http://specs.openstack.org/openstack/
 nova-specs/specs/juno/implemented/virt-driver-numa-placement.html>`_.
 Filter
 will try to match the exact NUMA cells of the instance to those of the host.
-It will consider the standard over-subscription limits each cell, and provide limits to the compute host accordingly.
+It will consider the standard over-subscription limits for each host NUMA cell, and provide limits to the compute host accordingly.

 .. note::